MicrosoftDocs/win32/desktop-src/medfound/mf-pd-asf-script-attribute.md

-﻿---
+---
-Description: 'Specifies a list of script commands and the parameters for an Advanced Systems Format (ASF) file.
-This attribute corresponds to the Script Command Object in the ASF header, defined in the ASF specification.' ms.assetid: 'c85c9da4-f0b5-4055-a645-2a71cabbe4a3'
+Description: Specifies a list of script commands and the parameters for an Advanced Systems Format (ASF) file.
+This attribute corresponds to the Script Command Object in the ASF header, defined in the ASF specification. ms.assetid: c85c9da4-f0b5-4055-a645-2a71cabbe4a3
-title: 'MF\_PD\_ASF\_SCRIPT attribute'
+title: MF\_PD\_ASF\_SCRIPT attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MF\_PD\_ASF\_SCRIPT attribute